The Grove at Farmers Market: Design

 The 575000 sqft outdoor marketplace is located in Los Angeles' Fairfax District.
 Initial architectural design was performed in-house by David Williams of Caruso Affiliated Holdings and by KMD Architects of San Francisco.
 Caruso Affiliated claims to have modeled its architectural designs on indigenous Los Angeles buildings, influenced by classic historic districts, with shopping alleys, broad plazas, and intimate courtyards.
 The design features a series of Art Deco-style false fronts, with boxy interiors similar to those found in other contemporary stores.

 Other critics opined the inward facing design does not incorporate the surrounding neighborhood and fails to connect to the Pan Pacific Park, the adjacent apartment complexes and Fairfax and Third St. facing businesses.
 The development design was to focus on patrons arriving by car to the 3500 parking structure.

 Attractions

 The Grove features a large central park with an animated fountain designed by WET.
 Its music-fountain show plays every hour, though the feature has a non-musical program in between shows.
 The water's choreography is reminiscent of the Fountains of Bellagio in Las Vegas—also designed by WET—but on a much smaller scale.

 The property also has a statue, The Spirit of Los Angeles.
 Live shows are often performed there—on the grassy area by the fountains.
 An internal transit system uses electric-powered trolley cars to link The Grove and the adjacent Farmers Market.

+The Farmers Market features 28 restaurants offering a diverse selection of cuisines, including American, Mexican, Asian/Pacific, Brazilian, Cajun, French, Greek/Middle Eastern, Italian, Japanese, Korean, and seafood.